Why Packaging COGS Matters More in 2026

 Benchmarks by Market

-Packaging cost as a percentage of retail varies by market due to different average retail prices:
+Packaging cost as a percentage of retail varies by market due to different average item prices.
+Using the single pre-roll example ($0.149/unit) against verified March 2026 market data:

-Send us your current product mix — SKU list, retail prices, and packaging components — and we'll calculate your per-unit packaging COGS with factory-direct pricing.
+You've got the formula.
+Now run your actual numbers.
+Send us your current product mix — SKU list, retail prices, and packaging components — and we'll calculate your per-unit packaging COGS at factory-direct pricing.
 You'll see exactly what you're spending now versus what you could be spending.